sabadinfelipe/DHsort/README.md

 ### ***How to run the HaploSort?***

-1. Download the repository by clicking on the button or type the following command in CMD to clone the repository
+**1.** Download the repository by clicking on the button or type the following command in CMD to clone the repository

 `git clone https://github.com/sabadinfelipe/haplosort.git`

-2. Into `dataset` directory, there are 60 seed image examples (30 haploids and 30 diploida).
+**2.** Into `dataset` directory, there are 60 seed image examples (30 haploids and 30 diploida).
 To predict them, run the following code:

-`python3 haplosort.py`
+`python haplosort.py`

-3. Results are stored in an `output.csv` file, which contains two columns: `file_name` and `phenotype`.
+**3.** Results are stored in an `output.csv` file, which contains two columns: `file_name` and `phenotype`.
 The `file_name` column is composed of image filenames, whereas the `phenotype` column is its prediction.
 Below, it follows an output example:

 **file_name**|**phenotype**
 :---------:|:---------: